rupeshtiwari/rupeshtiwari.github.io/_posts/2019-02-07-model-in-domain-driven-design.md

 comments: true
 social-share: true
 categories:
-  - DDD
-  - Domain Driven Design ( DDD )
-  - Domain Model
+  - ddd
 tags:
+  - architecture
+  - ddd
+  - beginners
-  - Model
+  - webdev
 description:
   "\n\t\t\t\tModel in Domain Driven Design is a system of abstraction that eliminates things which are not required.
 Domain Model allows us to think